Equinor consists of eight business areas, staffs and support divisions.

 The main development projects in which DPI is involved are in Angola, Azerbaijan, Canada, Ireland, the UK and the US.

 DPI is headed by Executive Vice President Torgrim Reitan.

 DPB is responsible for developing and producing oil and gas resources in Brazil.
 The business area is led from Rio de Janeiro, Brazil.

-In 2017 Equinor acquired a 25% interest in Roncador from Petrobras, a large oil field in the Campos Basin in Brazil, nearly tripling our production in Brazil.
+Equinor considers Brazil to be a core area for long-term growth and has a diverse portfolio with activities in all development stages.
+In 2017 Equinor acquired a 25% interest from Petrobras in Roncador, a large oil field in the Campos Basin in Brazil, nearly tripling our production in Brazil.

 DPB is headed by Executive Vice President Margareth Øvrum.

 TPD is responsible for delivering projects and wells and providing global support on standards and procurement.
 TPD is also responsible for developing Equinor as a technology company.
 TPD business activities are organised in the following business clusters:

 - Technology excellence